richb-hanover/OpenWrtScripts/README.md

 cd /usr/lib
 git clone git://github.com/richb-hanover/OpenWrtScripts.git
 ```
 ---
+## getstats.sh

+The `getstats.sh` script helps diagnose problems with OpenWrt.
+If you report a problem, it is always helpful to include the output of this script.

+The script collects a number of useful configuration settings and dynamic values and writes the collected output to `/tmp/openwrtstats.txt`

+**To run this script,** read the top of the `getstats.sh` file.

+---

 ## config-openwrt.sh

-This script updates the factory settings of OpenWrt to a known-good configuration.
+The `config-openwrt.sh` script updates the factory settings of OpenWrt to a known-good configuration.
 If you frequently update your firmware, you can use this script to reconfigure
 the router to a consistent state.
 You should make a copy of this script, customize it to your needs,